Friday, May 25, 2018 – Sunday, May 27, 2018

 Pembroke Field Tent, between Brook and Hope Streets and between Cushing and Manning Streets

-The graduating classes of the IE Brown Executive MBA and the Executive Master of Healthcare Leadership programs join all other Brown master’s degree students in receiving their diplomas at a ceremony under the Graduate School tent on Pembroke Field.
+The graduating classes of the IE Brown Executive MBA, Executive Master of Healthcare Leadership, Executive Master in Cybersecurity, and Executive Master in Science and Technology Leadership programs join all other Brown master’s degree students in receiving their diplomas at a ceremony under the Graduate School tent on Pembroke Field.
 All are welcome.
 Seating under the tent may be limited.

 12:00 pm – 2:00 pm